 Here at The Burnie Group, even in our downtime, we like to be on top of the ideas and innovations that are dramatically changing the businesses we work with, our country, and the world we live in.
-With that in mind, we’ve prepared this list of our favourite innovation podcasts and books.
+With that in mind, we’ve prepared this list of our favorite innovation podcasts and books.

 If you’re getting into that ‘back-to-school‘ study groove like we are, our innovation list will get sparks flying so you’re ready to hit the ground running this September.